Mixing induced by Faraday surface waves: Energy injection by the surface waves

-Three key observations can be made here.
+Figure~\ref{Figure13:scales} complements this picture with time-averaged vertical profiles of the same quantities, quantifying their depth dependence over the stationary phase.
+Two key observations can be made here.
 First, regarding the spatial distribution of energy: large-scale flow features contain most of the kinetic energy.
-This energy typically peaks at the surface level and decreases with $\exp{(-2kz)}$, consistent with the characteristics of the potential solution (Figure \ref{Figure16:scales}a-b).
+This energy typically peaks at the surface level and decreases with $e^{2kz}$, consistent with the characteristics of the potential solution (panels a-b).
 Notably, these large scales showed little change with the initial stratification; most differences in energy distribution are concentrated in the small scales.
-In contrast, contributions from the small scales also decrease with $\exp{(-2kz)}$ but are primarily confined to the mixed layer, as stratification acts as a barrier (Figure \ref{Figure16:scales}c).
-A similar spatial distribution, including confinement to the mixed layer, is observed in the square of the vertical shear, $S^2 = (\partial u/\partial z)^2 + (\partial v/\partial z)^2$.

-Contributions to viscous dissipation are often larger in the gas phase than in the liquid phase.
-Within the mixed layer, these contributions decrease with something between $\exp{(-2kz)}$ and $\exp{(-3kz)}$ and quickly vanish inside the mixing layer (see Figure \ref{Figure16:scales}d).
-On the one hand, a decrease with $\exp{(-2kz)}$ is consistent with potential theory, in which viscous dissipation is the dominant term in the dynamic equation of the turbulent kinetic energy.
-On the other hand, a decrease with $\exp{(-3kz)}$ might suggest the transport of turbulent kinetic energy by the mean field, which itself decreases with $\exp{(-kz)}$.
-Additionally, the vertical concentration flux due to the fluctuating fields, $u'_z c'$, is shown to decrease at a slower rate inside the mixed and mixing layers and vanish in the bottom layer (see Figure \ref{Figure16:scales}e).

-Second, we observed notable differences between the transient and stationary regimes: the transient regime is characterized by intense bursts of energy, whereas the stationary regime maintains a more constant energy level, with differences up to a factor of two (Figure \ref{Figure14:Energy}).
-Two important aspects emerge from the above: (i) More energy is available for mixing during the transient phase than during the stationary regime due to the amplitude modulation caused by strong non-linearities. (ii) The amount of energy seen by the interface decreases exponentially as the interface moves downward.
-This suggests that mixing is more intense during the transient phase and decreases over time.

-Third, we may use the vertical profiles of the turbulent kinetic energy and viscous dissipation rate to estimate the typical turbulent length scale from the Kolmogorov and Prandtl relations:
+In contrast, contributions from the small scales also decrease with $e^{2kz}$ within the mixed layer.
+Because stratification acts as a barrier at the interface, fluctuations are confined to the mixed layer, producing a visible kink in the profiles (panels c-d).
+In this picture, the energy injected at the surface would be strongly anisotropic, dominated by vertical oscillations (near the surface, panel c).
+However, within the mixed layer, the horizontal and vertical fluctuations become comparable, suggesting that turbulent processes redistribute the anisotropic input evenly across directions.
+Below the mixed layer, stratification prevents vertical fluctuations from penetrating further; only horizontal motion persists and $b_{zz}$ drops.
+The same barrier effect confines other quantities to the mixed layer: $\epsilon$, $\Shear^2$, and $q_z$ all show sharp transitions at the stratified interface (panels f-g).

+Second, within the mixed layer, contributions to $\epsilon$ decay more steeply than $e^{2kz}$, with profiles broadly consistent with $e^{3kz}$ (panel f).
+This dependence can be understood by examining the balance of terms in the phase-averaged transport equation for the turbulent kinetic energy, derived from the triple decomposition of \citet{Reynolds1972}: